KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 Click and ``|Download|`` the code to the controller micro:bit.

 ### Transmitter Code Done @unplugged
-With having made some changes to the how the radio messages are sent, we now need to adjust the receiver code on the :MOVE Motor.
-Let's now start making the adjustments.
+We have changed the radio messages quite a lot, so we now need to adjust the receiver code on the :MOVE Motor.
+Let's start making the adjustments.
 ![Right Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/right-arrow.jpg)